Professional Certificate / Diploma in Special and Inclusive Education (eLearning)

 How to Apply

-- Please apply through PAC (www.pac.ie) by 4th September 2017 using the course code DC841 for the September 2017 intake.
+Please apply through PAC (www.pac.ie) by 31st July 2018 for the next intake in September 2018, using the course code DC841

 Please apply through PAC ( www.pac.ie ) using the code as listed above.